sergeyfarin/pyqt-fit/docs/NonParam_tut.rst

   Residuals of the Local Quadratic Regression

-We can see from the structure of the noise that the quadratic curve, although farther from our target, seems to fit much better the data.
+We can see from the structure of the noise that the quadratic curve seems indeed to fit much better the data.
 Unlike in the local linear regression, we do not have significant bias along the X axis.
 Also, the residuals seem "more normal" (i.e. the points in the QQ-plot are better aligned) than in the linear case.

 Confidence Intervals